edux1/LeetCode-MySolutions/README.md

 ﻿# LeetCode-MySolutions
-Solutions from https://leetcode.com/ in Python and Javascripts
+Solutions from https://leetcode.com/ in Python, Javascript and SQL

 These solutions are my own solution, I'm just trying to improve